kenz-gelsoft/Inari/README.md

 We should follow the build process one of the tier-3 build targets, here I'll look in the FreeBSD's one.

+## Steps followed

+* 1. System preparation
+* 1.1 Install Python
+* 1.2 Install Mercurial
+  * Installed, but not used.
+  * Retrieved tar.xz
+* 2. Bootstrap a copy of the Firefox source code

 ## Checking prerequisites

 Currently, the FreeBSD port targets the 112.0 version of Firefox.